tfranzel/drf-spectacular/docs/drf_yasg.rst

 In ``drf-spectacular`` there is support for auto-generating the security definitions for a number of authentication classes built in to DRF as well as other popular third-party packages.
-:py:class:`~drf_spectacular.extensions.OpenApiAuthenticationExtension` is available to help tie in custom authentication clasees -- see the :doc:`customization guide <customization>`.
+:py:class:`~drf_spectacular.extensions.OpenApiAuthenticationExtension` is available to help tie in custom authentication clasees -- see the :ref:`customization guide <customization_authentication_extension>`.

 Compatibility
 -------------